 It is the block editor that most WordPress users use for writing and editing posts and pages.

-The editor of WordPress is constantly improving with each new release.
-Gutenberg (the code name for the block editor project) releases 13.1 and 14.1, which will be included in WordPress 6.1.
+WordPress’s editor constantly improves with each new release.
+Gutenberg (the code name for the block editor project) released 13.1 and 14.1, which will be included in WordPress 6.1.

 This Gutenberg release focused primarily on ensuring that different blocks had consistent design tools.